 Here’s how we solved this problem for our clients and got their good industry experienced professionals in the training room sooner.

-Once the person achieves one of the skill sets (much quicker and easier than the full Certificate IV) they can start training under supervision, and then complete the rest of the TAE40116 online at a steady pace.
+Once the person achieves this skill set, they can start training under supervision, and then complete the rest of the TAE40122 online at a steady pace.
 The fact that they are working in a real training environment means they have at their fingertips all the things that make getting a Certificate IV much easier, such as real students to train and real trainer/assessor colleagues to collaborate with on things like validation.

 This skill set includes the following four units of competency:

-The big benefit to this one is that all four units in this skill set contribute to the ten units required in the full Certificate IV TAE40116.
-So once complete, the graduate is almost ‘halfway there’ to getting the full qualification.
+The big benefit to this is that both units contribute to the twelve units required in the full Certificate IV TAE40122.

 No. At least not on their own.
 Clause 1.13 of the standards tells us that “Industry experts may also be involved in the assessment judgement, working alongside the trainer and/or assessor to conduct the assessment.”

-So this means a person who holds one of these skill sets who’s an industry expert in the competency being assessed can team up with someone who holds TAE40116 Certificate IV in Training and Assessment and together make the decision.
-That’s actually a great way to conduct a good, fair, reliable assessment, I believe.
+So this means a person who holds one of these skill sets who’s an industry expert in the competency being assessed can team up with someone who holds TAE40122 Certificate IV in Training and Assessment and together make the decision.
+That’s actually a great way to conduct a good, fair, reliable assessment, we believe.

 There’s another TAE Skill Set we haven’t mentioned.
-The TAESS00011 Assessor Skill Set.
+The TAESS00019 Assessor Skill Set.
 This includes the following units:

-By completing this skill set a person is qualified under clause 1.15 of the standards to conduct assessment (no supervision required) but not teach.
+By completing this skill set a person is qualified under clause 1.15 of the standards to conduct assessment only (no supervision required).

 There’s no time-limit on this however it is important to exercise caution and be clear on intentions here.
 For example, if you have a trainer training under supervision and it has been their full time job for two years with little-to-no intention of getting a Certificate IV in Training and Assessment, there’d be some cause for concern.
 RTO managers might also consider if the investment of time supervising such a person over a long period of time is worth the cost.